go-ops/goops-hugo/content/post/scrape_in_go.md

 title = "First Step of Web Scraping in Go"
 +++

-An appropriate amount of web scraping is often required for web-related data science projects.
+An appropriate amount of web scrapiiiing is often required for web-related data science projects.
 Python has a well-known scraping framework called [Scrapy](http://www.wikiwand.com/en/Scrapy) which aims to accommodate all kinds of possible scenarios.
 For those who want more control over the process and don't mind getting their hands dirty, [GRequests](https://github.com/kennethreitz/grequests)(or the good old [Requests](https://github.com/kennethreitz/requests)) combined with [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) can also be a solid solution.

 However, multi-threading in Python can cause a lot of pain in the neck.
 And Scrapy depends on [Twisted](https://twistedmatrix.com/trac/), which is not yet Python3-ready, and there is no clear roadmap on when the project will finish migrating to Python 3.x.
 These constraints made me started finding other faster, and more robust alternatives.